arrryan05/latency-topology-visualizer/README.md

 **Latency Topology Visualizer** is a Next.js + TypeScript project that renders an interactive 3D globe to visualize cryptocurrency exchange server locations, cloud provider regions, real-time latency and historical trends.
 It’s built to inspect network performance quickly and intuitively with various crypto exchanges across the globe.

+## Architecture & approach

+Realtime latency samples are produced by a probe service and streamed over a WebSocket to the frontend.
+The frontend (Next.js + React + @react-three/fiber) consumes the WS stream (connectLatencyStream) and writes the latest values into a local Zustand store (latestLatency).
+All visual logic runs in the browser: arcs (exchange→region), topology (exchange↔exchange), client-side heatmap (equirectangular canvas → CanvasTexture), pulse animations, and selection/historical charts.
+CSV export and historical reads are handled by your existing storage helpers.

 ## What’s implemented

 * **3D Globe & Controls** — High-fidelity globe rendered with `three.js` via `@react-three/fiber` and `@react-three/drei`.
 Supports smooth orbit, pan, zoom buttons, touch gestures and programmatic camera transitions.